The Hudson Valley's Best Weekend For Weather Is On the Way

 After another oppressive heatwave has gripped the Northeast, with highs climbing into the upper 90s, though much milder weather is finally on the way.
 However, meteorologists say that heavy rain will move into the area before the nicer weather arrives for the weekend.

 How much rain could New York and the Hudson Valley actually get?
-It could be substantial.
+It could be substantial, with flooding across the region.

 Highs Thursday and Friday should remain in the 70s with cloudy skies, according to The Weather Channel.
 A cold front is expected to bring heavy rain by Thursday, with some amounts approaching 1 to 3 inches across the Hudson Valley area.